Looking for our first pilot partners

 Founder

 Reinforcement learning engineer.
 Built RL game bots at Krafton (PUBG).
-Led training and operations for 500+ data labelers on a national-scale AI project.
-Knows both the ML side and the human operations side of post-training.
+Managed 500+ data labelers at a startup — building onboarding, training pipelines, and quality assurance from scratch.
+Knows both the ML side and the human operations side.

 LinkedIn